The types of undergraduate offer we make and what to do on exam results day.

 Providing evidence of your qualifications

-If you’ve been asked to supply copies of qualifications you’ve already obtained, you’ll receive information on how to do this via Surrey Self-Service.
+If you’ve been asked to supply copies of qualifications you’ve already got, we'll let you know how to do this through Surrey Self-Service.
 We’ll let you know once we’ve received the required documents.

 Acceptable certification includes: